BlueVelvetSackOfGoldPotatoes/Brimswoods/aHeavySwordToCarry.md

 "I was bathing in sweet oil while dryads sang to me Leopold, their song would make any mortal jizz themselves immediately.
 And you pull me from your smelly hat like a shitting rabbit for this?
 You old sad man."
 "NAMIEL" Leopold squawked the cherubs name as loud as he managed.
 "Aaaaaaaaaaaaaaaaaaaaaaaah!"
 The babies body froze to a halt.
 "I order you to give me my key.
 But first summon my mother..."
+Leopold was sweating.
+He spoke stoically.
 Without a word or motion of any sort Namiel invoked the spirit.
-Sophie was frozen sitting in her sit.
-She saw it happening - it wasn't what she had dread.
-Leopolds mother, or what ever that person was, was simply there.
-She wasn't see through, or terribly scary.
-She was rather beautiful really.
-Long ginger hair and a fair face.
+Sophie was mesmerized sitting in her sit at the game table from where she saw the summoning - it wasn't what she had dreaded.
+Leopolds mother, or what ever that person was, simply appeared there.
+She wasn't see through, or terribly scary, or floating or anything special.
+She was rather beautiful though, with long ginger hair and a fair face.
 She was also younger than Leopold by at least 20 years.
 Leopold looked her in the eyes.
 "Fuck, hey.
 The key mother, I need the key."
-The spirit smiled a weary faint smile and moved towards Leopold slowly, her long wavy white dress covering her feet.
-Leopolds mother reached into his chest while the floating cherub used his small thick hands to penetrate Leopolds head.
-Both of their hands went in Leopold as if through thin air and came out with two small black boxes.
-These contrasted greatly with their milky skin colour.
+The spirit smiled a weary faint smile and moved towards Leopold slowly, her long wavy white dress covering her bare feet.
+Leopolds mother reached into his chest while the floating cherub used his baby fat hands to penetrate Leopolds head.
+Both of their hands went in Leopold as if through jelly and came out with two small black boxes.
-"I am going to fucking hate this.
-Go, do it."
+"Go, do it."
 Both beings produced silver keys, adorned with ivory and clams.
-They opened eachothers black boxes and Leopold knew everything, again.
+They opened eachothers black boxes freeing Leopolds memories.
+A second after he knew everything, again.
 For the third time in his life he had to unlock his memories.
-Painful memories of his past and of the universe.
+Painful memories of his past, present and future - of the universe.
 The truth and the understanding about himself and of reality was in those boxes.
-But this was important - this was his lair, his home and he had to bring things to normality, for his own sake.
-For tomorrows Leopold, so that he could enjoy the safety and comfort of the inn while patiently and ignorantly awaiting some end.
+But this was important - this was his lair, his home and he had to bring things to normality again, for his own sake.
+For tomorrows Leopold, so that he could enjoy the safety and comfort of the inn while patiently and ignorantly awaiting for some end.
+He needed the memory erasing spell that ironically he had forgotten all about.
 "..."
+Leopold sighted.
+Then started to cry.
+And finally he wailled and sobbed until he couldn't breath no more.
+His mother tried to comfort him to no avail, because her hands would just sink into him, never really touching Leopolds physical body.
+He sighted, cleaning his face with his night cape and smiled at her failed efforts.
-Leopold sent Grant and the group of drunk man outside of the inn with his magic.
-And then:
+Then Leopold kicked Grant and the group of drunk man from the inn with his magic after cleasing their memory of the event.
-"Ram Pum Tim, Mit Mup Mar"
+"Ram Pum Tim, Mit Mup Mar - such a simple fucking thing, trivial Leopold, it was trivial" He lectured himself.
 A flash followed and the memories faded once again.
 Leopolds and everyone elses together vanished from the inn as did Namiel and the ghost.
-Reality continued smoothly for drunks and sober people alike.
+Reality continued as per usual, for drunks and sober people alike.
+Junia looked at Leopold who was sitting infront of her, again, at the game table and exclamed.
+"I think you pissed my pants Leopold, you cheeky cunt" Leopold chuckled "oh my oh my, do you need help there Junia?"
+"Junia!"
+Sophie helped the old woman up and took her to her room in the inn's third floor.
+"You're worst than a babe gods damn me, comeon now"
+"I didn't do it!
+That old cricket did it I tell you - ahahahahah" "Oh jeez."
+Leopold looked down at his hands.
+He noticed that his ring marked three.
+A rush of adrenaline kissed his body from head to toes.
+"Fuck me - not again"
 Outside of the inn Grant laid unconscious on the mud while the group of drunk men stumbled to their feet.
-"Shit, my foot.
+"Shit, me foot.
 I think me foot is broken!"
 "Ye pussy, ye want me to carry ye Lary?"
 "Fuck ye John, I think it's really broken!
 What the fuck!"
 "Shit my head hurts" A third one admitted.